duchonic/aoc/2021/day03/readme.md

 Use the binary numbers in your diagnostic report to calculate the oxygen generator rating and CO2 scrubber rating, then multiply them together.
 What is the life support rating of the submarine?
 (Be sure to represent your answer in decimal, not binary.)

-Answer:

-Although it hasn't changed, you can still get your puzzle input.

-You can also [Shareon Twitter Mastodon] this puzzle.